 Ensuring appropriate payment and training

 Whenever a piece-rate wage is used, suppliers must demonstrate that payments are at least equivalent to the minimum wage or that collective bargaining is in place.
-This is supported by a written wage and compensation policy that is communicated to workers through employee handbooks, notice boards, letters, regular meetings or other means.
+This is supported by a written wage and compensation policy communicated to workers through employee handbooks, notice boards, letters, regular meetings, or other means.
 Factories must also provide training to all workers and subcontractors.
 These measures increase transparency and empower workers, while helping us identify the issues more easily.
+In 2019, 99.6% of our production units were in compliance with national wage legislation.
+All C&A suppliers in China were found to be in compliance with respect to wages.
+Non-compliances were discovered among a small percentage of suppliers in South Asia, Brazil, and Mexico.

 Significant gaps in education and expertise